Backroads Trip Leaders: The Roles of a Trip Leader

 View the Leader VideosThe Leader Lifestyle | Leaders on Leading | Leaders at Play

-In North America we run a lot of camping trips.
-We staff these trips with three Trip Leaders and a Camp Crew of two which includes a Camp Chef and a Camp Assistant.
-Each year we hire 20-25 Camp Crew specifically for the jobs of cooking and setting up camp, however occasionally Trip Leaders also work as Camp Chef or Camp Assistant for a week.
-These weeks are busy, tough and a lot of fun!
+Occasionally Trip Leaders also work as Camp Chef or Camp Assistant for a week on a Camping Trip in North America.
 Like the role of Support Leader, working as part of the Camp Crew gives Trip Leaders work and increases their earning potential without the additional responsibilities of being a Trip Leader.
 For detailed information about what it's like to work as a Camp Chef or Camp Assistant, please visit our Camp Crew page.

 Other Paid Activities

-Backroads Leaders are paid for a variety of additional types of work, which like Support Leading or Camp Crew, increase earning potential and help round out a Leader's season.
-Some of these things include:
+Backroads leaders are paid for a variety of additional types of work, which increase earning potential and help round out a leader's season.
+This additional work includes:

 - Backroads Leadership Training Program